-Again, it's not the most environmental choice, but chlorine does a good job of tackling standing water, mold and mildew (if you have a swimming pool, you get it).
+It's not the most environmental choice, but chlorine does a good job of tackling standing water, mold and mildew (if you have a swimming pool, you get it).
 Read directions and labels, use gloves and masks, and only with proper ventilation.
 Bleach can stain or fade certain types of wood, like cedar.
 Research your particular wood before applying.

 In case you've never noticed, some people just love their pressure washers.
-Crank it up and blast it with the pressure washer, and what a thrill it is to watch the paint peel off the facade of your house or the dirt melt from the fence between your house and the neighbor's.
-It's all that firefighter / action hero stuff re-enacted in your own yard.
+Crank it up and blast it with the pressure washer, and what a thrill it is to watch the paint peel off the facade of your house or the dirt melt from the fence between your house and the neighbor.
+It's all that firefighter/action hero stuff re-enacted in your own yard.

 If you don't own a pressure washer or can't borrow one from a friend or neighbor, they can be rented from a local hardware store, usually by the day.
 Once you've read the instruction manual, start at the center of the deck and direct the spray to both ends, hitting all areas.
 This should be done prior to applying a cleaner or brightener.

 - Sun Joe

 Before you get too excited, the Karcher Deck and Driveway Cleaner is not a machine that will do the job for you, like a robotic pool cleaner.
 This attaches to a Karcher pressure washer and will save you time by cleaning an 11-inch-wide path with each pass.
 Other attributes:

 - It delivers streak-free cleaning by constantly keeping its two spray nozzles at a fixed height from the surface.

 - Two spray nozzles spin at a high speed, which cause the attachment to "hover" and also make it easy to maneuver.